Have you gone down the zero waste rabbithole yet?

 That’s kind of terrifying when you see all those cases of water at the store.

 So, whenever possible, use a reusable water container.
 You’ll get the added benefit of temperature control, saving money on disposable products, and also reducing any potential chemicals from going into your water.
+Here is my favorite reusable water bottle:

 The Benefits of Zero Waste Kitchen Products: